inviqa/magento-version-checker/README.md

 Ensures that a Magento module has the expected Magento version installed.

 ## How to use on a project
-Add the followings to the composer.json of your Magento project.
+Run the following to add it to the composer.json of your Magento project.
 ```
-"repositories": {
-    "magento-version-checker": {
-        "type": "vcs",
-        "url": "git@github.com:inviqa/magento-version-checker.git"
-    }
-}

-"require": {
-    "inviqa/magento-version-checker": "*"
-}
+composer require inviqa/magento-version-checker
 ```

 It checks all the packages with the following type: "magento-module".